tomaslangkaas/dejavu.js/README.md

 #### `djv.elm(ID)`

 If ID is an object with an `innerHTML` property of type string, it returns this object.
-Otherwise, returns the result of `document.getELementById(ID)`.
+Otherwise, returns the result of `document.getElementById(ID)`.

 #### `djv.keydown(event, keycode[, preventDefault])`